dylanpeterson18/LunchWithStrangers/README.md

 [heroku]: https://lunchwithcreepers.herokuapp.com
 [TeaWithStrangers]: https://teawithstrangers.com

-LunchWithStrangers is a full-stack web application inspired by [TeaWithStrangers][TWS].
+LunchWithStrangers is a full-stack web application inspired by [TeaWithStrangers][TeaWithStangers].
 The backend is Ruby on Rails, the database is Postgres SQL, and the frontend is in React.js with a Flux framework.

 ## Features and Implementation